 Record Sealing in Austin

 If you are looking to have your criminal record expunged or sealed, it is important to have an attorney that is knowledgeable and experienced in both expungement and sealing criminal records.
-It is also important that you understand the difference between expungement (deleting criminal records) and nondisclosure (sealing criminal records), and the effect that each process can have on your arrest record.
+It is also important that you understand the effect that each process can have on your arrest record.
 The Law Office of Paul Quinzi, PLLC, serving Austin and all of Travis County, is devoted to helping you clear your name.
 You are innocent unless proven guilty, and if your case was dismissed, you are not a criminal.
 Our job is to make sure you are not treated like one.

 Do you need your record sealed in Travis County?
 Call the Law Office of Paul Quinzi, PLLC at (512) 515-1856 to have an experienced criminal defense attorney on your side.